How to Negotiate With VCs: Everything You Need to Know

 Some say that the terms of an investment contract aren't a big deal, but this attitude to easily lead to a bad agreement for the business.
 You want to make sure that the terms are in the best interest of your business before you sign.
 This is hard, especially if a venture capitalist is ready to invest a lot of money in your venture, but unfair terms can come back to bite you down the road.

 If you need help with understanding how to negotiate with VCS, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.